telerik/blazor-docs/components/treelist/events.md

 This event fires upon the rendering of the TreeList.
 It receives an argument of type `TreeListRowRenderEventArgs` which exposes the following fields:

 * `Item` - an object you can cast to your model class to obtain the current data item.
-* `Class` - the CSS class that will be applied to the cells.
-The CSS rules that are set for that class will be visibly rendered on the Grid cells.
+* `Class` - the CSS class that will be applied to the rows of the TreeList.
+The CSS rules that are set for that class will be visibly rendered on the TreeList rows.

 >caption Use the OnRowRender event to apply custom format to TreeList rows based on certain condition